 Our digital wellbeing research programme

-The Digital Wellbeing Research programme tracks the experiences of children in the online space to help families, educators, Industry and Government make effective and supportive changes.
+The Digital Wellbeing Index tracks how experiences of the online world impacts children.
+These insights help families, educators, industry and Government to make effective and supportive changes.

 Children’s Wellbeing in a Digital World Index

 The Index helps to track changes in children’s online experiences year-on-year.
-Its findings highlights important opportunities to support all children and help them flourish in a digital world.
+Its findings highlight important opportunities to support all children and help them flourish in a digital world.

 Supporting children’s online safety